 If you’re genuinely interested in health and fitness, becoming a personal trainer might seem like the ideal career path.
 You can spend a decent amount of your time in the gym, share your passion with other people and help them achieve their fitness goals, and earn money doing something you love.

 Like any career path, it’s important to understand your earning potential before you start to undertake any training.
-A personal trainer’s earnings will vary depending on a number of factors which are common across all industries – experience and training are hugely influential on how much you can earn as a personal trainer, but unlike some career paths there are various ways you can supplement and grow your income.
+A personal trainer’s salary will vary depending on a number of factors that are common across all industries – experience and training are hugely influential on how much you can earn as a personal trainer, but unlike some career paths, there are various ways you can supplement and grow your income.

 How Much Do Personal Trainers Earn in the UK?